TCA Peel Overview

 - Read about the experiences of others who've had a TCA peel.
 See real TCA Peel reviews.

 Medical History: You should come to the consultation prepared to discuss your medical history.
 This will include information about any medical conditions, drug allergies, medical treatments you have received, previous surgeries, and medications that you currently take.
 Be sure to tell your plastic surgeon if you have ever had x-ray treatments of your facial skin such as those used in the treatment of acne or if you have had a prior chemical peeling procedure.
-Current or past use of AccutaneT, as well as Retin-AT and other topical skin preparations, must be reported to your surgeon.
+Current or past use of Accutane, as well as Retin-A and other topical skin preparations, must be reported to your surgeon.
 For your safety, it is important that you provide complete information.

 Your skin resurfacing treatment may be performed in your doctor's office, a free-standing ambulatory facility or a hospital.
 You should arrange for someone to drive you home after the procedure and probably assist you for a day or two.

 Medications will be administered for your comfort prior to the treatment.
 Frequently, local anesthesia alone or combined with intravenous sedation is used for patients undergoing skin resurfacing procedures.
 Sometimes, general anesthesia may be desired.

 When the treatment is completed, your resurfaced skin may be covered with petroleum jelly or other protective ointment.
 In some cases, dressings, tape or a bandage may be applied.

 Some patients experience discomfort after a deep chemical peel, but this can be controlled with medication.
 A few days after the procedure, new skin with a bright pink color akin to sunburn will emerge; the pinkness will fade within a few days.
 Post-operative puffiness will also subside in a few days, but the skin will remain sensitive.
 Patients should avoid exposure to sunlight and continue to use sun block.

 It is important to realize that the amount of time it takes for recovery varies greatly among individuals.